Performance Issues at Work

 What is a Performance Improvement Plan (or ‘PIP’)?

-A PIP is commonly used by employers to manage underperformance of an employee.
-It can be used alongside disciplinary action or instead of it.
-It should always be in writing and should ideally state the following:
+A PIP is commonly used by employers to manage underperformance of an employee, and employees will therefore often have the question “what is a PIP”?.
+A performance improvement plan can be used alongside disciplinary action or instead of it.
+A PIP should always be in writing and should ideally state the following:

 - The areas of performance that need improving.